poppy-project/poppy-docs/pypot/doc/motor.md

 You can also change the maximal torque that the robot can use.
 Use a value between 0 (no torque) and 100 (max torque).
-The resulting maximal torque depends onthe model of teh robot:
+The resulting maximal torque depends onthe model of the robot:

     robot.head_z.max_torque = 20